 6. You’re unhappy in your relationship most of the time…yet you desperately fear losing it.

-I recommend the book, “Who’s Pulling Your Strings?
+“Who’s Pulling Your Strings?
 How to Break the Cycle of Manipulation and Regain Control of Your Life” by H.B.
 Braiker.
-This book “will help you end a current destructive relationship, understand how it occurred–and prevent you from ever getting involved in a manipulative relationship again.”
+This book “will help you end a current destructive relationship, understand how it occurred – and prevent you from ever getting involved in a manipulative relationship again.”

 Also, read the blog post, “How to Tell if You’re Being Manipulated.”
 There’s no need to know any specific tactics being used; you need only recognize the signs of the manipulation in your thoughts and behavior, and there will be plenty.